Sukarnascience/DFPlayer-Mini-Library-for-ESP32/README.md

 5. **Search for** `esp32` and click `Install`.

 ## Example Usage
 The following example code demonstrates how to use the DFPlayer Mini library to play MP3 files on an ESP32 board.
-This code provides a basic template for integrating the DFPlayer Mini with your ESP32-based projects.
+Ensure that your MP3 files are named and organized correctly on your TF card as specified below.

 ```cpp
 #include "Arduino.h"